akrzemi1/__sandbox__/outcome_intro2.md

   outcome::expected<Handle> rslt = open_file(path);  // rslt is either a Handle or an std::error_code

-  // 'manual' inspection of a result<>:
+  // 'manual' inspection of an expected<>:

   if (!rslt)                                         // does rslt store an error_code (failure)?
     return outcome::make_unexpected(rslt.error());   // return the error_code up